-Through UKSR Loke operates two exploration licences in the Clarion-Clipperton Zone (CCZ) in the Pacific Ocean, covering an area of 133,000 km2 at a water depth of 4 – 5,000 meters.
+Through UKSR Loke holds two contracts for the exploration for polymetallic nodules in the Clarion-Clipperton Zone (CCZ) in the Pacific Ocean, covering an area of 133,000 km2 at a water depth of 4 – 5,500 meters.
 The CCZ is the most prospective area in the world for Deep Sea Minerals.

 The International Seabed Authority (ISA) and UK Seabed Resources (UKSR) signed contracts for exploration of polymetallic nodules in the eastern (UK1) and central (UK2) Clarion Clipperton Zone in February 2013 and March 2016 respectively.

 Under these contracts, UKSR has exclusive rights for exploration activities for a period of 15 years.

 Current resource estimate for the two contract areas is 750 million dry tons of polymetallic nodules.
 These numbers are expected to be revised upwards following new resource surveys planned for the coming years.
 Current nodule resource estimate corresponds to: